The halo bias for number counts on the light cone from relativistic N-body simulations: Linear bias on comoving slices

 \section{Linear bias on comoving slices}

 In order to measure the linear bias from the Fourier modes on equal-time hypersurfaces we run a separate simulation with the same parameters and mass resolution as \texttt{unity2} but with a smaller volume of $L^3_\mathrm{box} = (1344\,\mathrm{Mpc}/h)^3$.
 The snapshots then have $1920^3$ particles which is easier to handle and allows us to store them at a large number of redshift values $z \in \{0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1, 1.2, 1.4, 1.6, 1.8, 2.2, 2.6, 3\}$.
 The halo-matter cross-power spectrum and the matter auto-power spectrum in each snapshot is estimated using the publicly available code \textsc{Pylians3}.\footnote{\url{https://pylians3.readthedocs.io}} This code implements a routine that deposits particles into a regular 3D grid with $N^3$ voxels using the cloud-in-cell mass-assignment scheme.
 Here, we have used a grid with $N = 1000$, which is sufficient for the intended measurements of the linear bias well below its Nyquist wavenumber of $k_\mathrm{Nyq} = \pi N / L_\mathrm{box} \approx 2.33\,h/\mathrm{Mpc}$.
+We also note that $L_\mathrm{box}$ is much smaller than the horizon scale and the gauge dependence of the measured power spectra is therefore expected to have a minuscule effect on our bias measurements.
 The auto-power spectra and cross-power spectra are then estimated from the density fields in Fourier space.
 The linear bias is finally estimated by dividing the halo-matter cross-power spectrum by the matter auto-power spectrum, see Eq.~\eqref{eq:bias_fourier}, and fitting a constant $b_\mathrm{fit}(\bar{z})$ in the range between $k_\mathrm{min} = 0.02\,h/\mathrm{Mpc}$ and $k_\mathrm{max} = 0.08\,h/\mathrm{Mpc}$ using least-squares regression.
 The uncertainty in the bias measurement is estimated from the standard deviation of the residuals of the data points of $b(k, \bar{z})$ with respect to $b_\mathrm{fit}(\bar{z})$,

 where $N_\mathrm{bins}$ is the total number of bins which contain the individual estimates at the wavenumbers $k_i$ within the fitting range.
 The residuals for the bias measurement in each snapshot are shown in Fig.~\ref{fig:snapshot_bias_residuals} and the best-fit bias value is shown in Fig.~\ref{fig:lin-bias-comp} over the entire redshift range.